SylKiviloo/git-exercise/README.md

 # git-exercise
-This is a practice exercise for my Altcademy course This exercise is not too difficult for me
+This is a practice exercise for my Altcademy course.
+ This exercise is not too difficult for me.
+ I'm starting to get the hang of it.